zwiebert/tronferno-mcu/README.md

 #### This project is Experimental Software.
 It may contain bugs and errors.
 Use at your own risk.

+### Hardware Requirements
+ - MCU board.
+ - 443MHz RF transmitter (like FS1000A)
+ - 443 MHz RF receiver (like RXB6)

+RF receiver is optional and you may only ever need it to sniff the ID of your original central unit once.
+If you want to keep it connected, don't use an inferior super-regeneration receiver.
+It can block the frequency by transmitting noise occasionally.
+If you want to leave the receiver connected, use a super-heterodyne receiver like the RXB6.

+### How to build on Linux and flash to esp8266

 * Prepare Hardware:
-  * esp8266 (development board)
+  * esp8266 (development board) connected to USB on your PC
-  * RF receiver 443 MHz (like RXB6) on Pin D1
+  * RF receiver connected to D1
-  * RF transmitter 443 MHz (FS1000A) on Pin D2
+  * RF transmitter connected to D2

-RF receiver is optional.
-Its needed to sniff the ID of your original central unit.
-After that, it should be disconnected again.
-For the sniffing a super-regeneration receiver can be used.
-It can block the frequency by transmitting noise now and then.
-If you want to leave the receiver connected, better use a super-heterodyne receiver like the RXB6.

-### How to build on Linux and flash to esp8266

 configure the Makefiles in user/esp8266/
 * flash size (default: 4MB / 32 MBit)